This chapter sets out what the local authority will need to consider when a family is referred for or requests accommodation and/or financial support:

-- the parents have any entitlement to public funds, employment or Home Office asylum support;
+- To ascertain any possible entitlement to welfare benefits, housing assistance, employment or Home Office asylum support.

-For non-EEA nationals, evidence of immigration status may be provided in the form of documents issued by the Home Office in the UK or overseas Entry Clearance Posts.
-Various documents are issued depending on the type of immigration permission given and date it was granted.
-Some examples of documents are:
+For non-EEA nationals, evidence of immigration status may be provided in the form of documents issued by the Home Office in the UK or overseas visa application centres/ entry clearance posts.
+Documents issued may be different depending on the type of immigration permission given and date it was granted.

 - Immigration status document